available in: English

 If You’ve Been in an Accident

 Hopefully, you’ll never find yourself facing any of these driving emergencies.
 If you do, however, be sure to keep this advice in mind.
-And of course, if you’ve been involved in an auto accident in Abilene or the surrounding areas, turn to Juan Hernandez Law P.C. for the legal help you need.
+And of course, if you’ve been involved in an auto accident in Abilene or the surrounding areas, turn to Hernandez Law Group, P.C. for the legal help you need.
 Juan Hernandez is board certified in personal injury law, which is a distinction only 2% of Texas attorneys can claim.
 Contact them today to set up your consultation; they’re conveniently located in the city of Abilene, with offices in Dallas and Amarillo as well.